 Mary is available to help students prepare their résumés, cover letters and bios, and assist with job searches.
 And now you can book your appointment online!
 Visit this site to see Mary's availability.
 Don't see a time that works with your schedule?
 Send Mary an email at email@example.com

-Once your appointment is confirmed, Rachael will ask you to email a copy of your current documents via email as an MS Word document.
+Once your appointment is confirmed, Mary will ask you to email a copy of your current documents via email as an MS Word document.
 Prior to sending, please take some time to review the handbooks and guides available below and make any adjustments necessary following those guidelines.

 If you are able to do so, it is helpful to bring your own laptop to your appointment to facilitate editing your documents during the appointment.